tczajka/octal-games/README.md

 Many octal games are equivalent.
 Look up equivalent games in the [game lookup tables](GameLookup.md).

-[Trivial games](TrivialGames.md) are those that can be solved by looking at the first 1000 nim values.
+[Trivial games](TrivialGames.md) are those that can be solved by looking at the first 1000 nimbers.

 [Unsolved games](UnsolvedGames.md) are work in progress.